fpmi-pmvs2025/pmvs13-lab8-peacefrog/README.md

      ```bash
      python generate_cars_json.py
      ```
-   - The script will create `data/cars.json`

-2. **Update the App**:
-   - Open `app/src/main/java/com/example/guess_the_car/data/repository/CarRepository.kt`
-   - Replace the URL in the `refreshCars()` method with your actual GitHub raw JSON file URL:
-     ```kotlin
-     val cars = apiService.getCars("https://raw.githubusercontent.com/YOUR_USERNAME/guess_the_car/main/data/cars.json")
-     ```

-3. **Run the App**:
+3. Open the project in Android Studio
-   - The app will automatically:
-     - Load the car data from the JSON file
-     - Store it in the local database
+4. Sync the project with Gradle files
+5. Build and run the application

+## Usage
+1. Launch the application
-     - Start the game with the first question
+2. The game will automatically load car data and start with the first question

-## Game Rules
+3. For each round:
+   - A car logo will be displayed

-- The game shows a car logo and 4 possible brand names
+   - Four possible brand names will be shown
    - Select the correct brand to earn a point
    - The game continues until you make a mistake or a brand is repeated
+4. When the game ends:
-- Enter your name when the game ends to save your score
+   - Enter your name to save your score
-- Try to beat your high score!
+   - View your high score
+   - Start a new game

-## Development
+## Contributing
+### Team Members
+- TToH4uk - Project Lead, Architecture Design, Backend Development
+- mbugzy - UI/UX Development, Testing and Quality Assurance

+### Implemented Tasks
+- TToH4uk:
+  - Architecture Design and Implementation
+  - Database Implementation with Room
+  - Game Logic and State Management
+  - Project Management and Documentation

+- mbugzy:
-- Built with Jetpack Compose
+  - UI/UX Development with Jetpack Compose
-- Uses Room for local database
-- Implements MVVM architecture
-- Uses Hilt for dependency injection
+  - Testing and Quality Assurance
+  - User Interface Design
+  - Performance Optimization